banjopickin/women_workforce/report.md

 To interpret how features contribute to model's decision, let's take a look at first row of matrix for instance.
 The feature coninc lowers this subject's probability of being employed by 2.41%, at the mean time, the feature age enhances this probability by 1.22%.
 The final prediction of this subject is the sum each feature contribution, then plus bias which is the value of the root of the node.

+### Clustering Feature Contribution Matrix

+To further classify employed and unemployed women, more studies are needed on feature contribution matrix.
+To see how random forest classified samples, we need to find out common contribution paths among samples.
+Using Kmeans to cluster feature contribution matrix is a reasonable approach.
+However, the matrix has 40 columns, so before clustering, PCA is necessary for dimension reduction.

 ## Method